 Dulce de Guayaba and Pasta de Guayaba Recipe (Guava Jam and Guava Paste)

 - 8 ripe guavas

-- 1 cup of sugar
+- 1 cup of brown sugar

 Wash and peel the guavas.
 Cut into halves and scoop out the seeds.